 ARA Fee Structure for 2026

 ARA fees are charged per kilogram of packaging placed on the Austrian market.
-The 2026 indicative rates by material:
+The 2026 household packaging rates by material, per ARA's Tarifblatt 2026 (excluding VAT):

 | Material | ARA rate (per kg) |